Securing Our Region's Future

 Back to top

-Urban water users, industrial users, farmer/irrigators, lifestylers, and others who pump groundwater from the Waimea aquifer (which is just about everyone in the Nelson Richmond area) rely on the same source of water – the aquifer.
+Urban water users, industrial users, farmer/irrigators, lifestylers, and others who pump groundwater from the Waimea aquifer rely on the same source of water – the aquifer.

-A lot of work has been undertaken to ensure the Dam has a fair funding model for everyone.
-In the proposed model, Waimea Plains’ irrigators pay the largest amount for the Dam’s construction, nearly half.
+A lot of work has been undertaken to ensure the Dam has a funding model in which everyone contributes.
+In the proposed model, Waimea Plains’ irrigators are responsible for almost half the cost of the dam.
+The Council is assisting irrigators to fund these costs by providing credit support.

-Tasman District Council’s contribution (from ratepayers) is about one-third.
-It will help secure the urban water supply for a growing population.
+Tasman District Council and Nelson City Council (to be confirmed) between them will contribute 40% of the capital costs.
+This funding will help secure the urban water supply for a growing population.
 Importantly, it also pays for improvements to the health and water flow levels of the Waimea River.

-The Ministry for the Environment has granted $7 million toward the dam’s costs as well, which pays for improvements to the river’s health.
-The Waimea Community Dam is the only solution to our water supply and river health problems that includes sharing costs and private investment.
+The Ministry for the Environment has granted $7 million toward the Dam’s costs as well, which pays for improvements to the river’s health.
+The Waimea Community Dam is the only solution to our water supply and river health problems that includes sharing costs and leverages private investment.

-By sharing the costs, the dam is cheaper for everyone.
+By sharing the costs, the Dam is more affordable for everyone.

-Tasman District Council has already confirmed a contribution of up to $25 million in the LTP 2015-25 for the Dam.
-Next it will decide on the governing structure for the Dam and how Council will fund its overall contribution.
-This will be the subject of further consultation with the community in late 2017.
+Tasman District Council has already confirmed a contribution of up to $26.8 million for the Dam.
+It is currently consulting with the community on the governing structure for the Dam and how Council will fund its overall contribution.
 The final decisions will be made by Council after the consultation phase has been completed.

 Council staff and other external analysts have studied the benefits which could be achieved by greater water conservation efforts.
 While there are savings to be made with such efforts, they will not in themselves be enough to solve the region’s water problems.
 Also, water conservation efforts will not help improve the minimum flows in the Waimea River, which is a crucial problem the Council needs to address.